top of page

 It worked on a number of building contracts including Wembley Stadium (1923-1924), RAF Boscombe Down (1944) and Llanwern Steelworks (1960-1961).
 The locomotive was rebuilt by Hudswell Clark & Co in 1938.

 No 31 went into storage at McAlpine’s yard at Hayes in 1961 and remained there until it was identified for scrapping in1965.
 At this point, Sir William decided to give No 31 a new life in retirement and purchased the locomotive.
 No 31 arrived at Fawley in September 1965 and was subsequently repainted in GWR Brunswick green livery.
-Above the smokebox door is carried loco shed plate 81M – a code unique to Fawley.
+Above the smokebox door is carried loco shed plate 81M – a code unique to Fawley (81 refers to Western Region; M stands for McAlpine).

 Technical Data